laminlabs/lamin-blog/docs/lamin.md

 `*` These authors contributed equally.

+Sunny is a co-founder of Lamin and led building biology-focsed use cases and the related open-source libraries, e.g., `bionty`.
+She has also led customer interactions and product management for the UI.

+Sergei is a founding engineer who started working with us part-time from the first month on.
+Over the years, he has led the deep data infrastructure work both in the open-source libraries and for the web platform.
+He has also made numerous other contributions to the open-source libraries.

+Ebad is a AI Backend Engineer who has implemented features like the bot accounts, the Pro subscription plan on LaminHub, and agent harness integrations.

+Ishita is a Research Software Engineer who has maintained the open-source libraries, the `cellxgene` mirror, and data curation projects.

+Sheetal is a Full-stack and Research Software Engineer who has developed the UI with features such as Change Requests.
+She has also contributed to the open-source libraries.

+Chaichontat is a founding full-stack engineer.
+He architected, implemented, and leads the frontend of LaminHub.
+He has also contributed to many other aspects of Lamin.

+Frederic is a founding full-stack engineer who started working with us after just a few months.
+He architected, implemented, and leads the backend of LaminHub along with all infrastructure systems.
+He also contributed to many other aspects of Lamin.

+Alex is a co-founder of Lamin.
+He implemented wide parts of LaminDB and contributed his opinion to most other parts of Lamin.

 ## References

 [^anthropic-agents]: Luebbert L et al. (2026).
 Paving the way for agents in biology.
 [Anthropic Research](https://www.anthropic.com/research/agents-in-biology).